Selling A Business Online

 - Unlike in real estate, there often are no ‘comparable sales’ to use when determining the asking price.

-- Additionally, most buyers will want a clear description of the true owner benefit and how it was derived.
+- Additionally, most buyers will want a clear description of the adjusted owner benefit and how it was derived.

-- Without showing the true owner benefit, the proper asking price can not be determined.
+- Without showing the adjusted owner benefit, the proper asking price can not be determined.

 - The FSBO seller must be able to price the business properly before placing the business for sale.